Rodr0245/mad9013-exercise-website/prof-feedback.md

 - Make sure to apply the `Ubuntu` font across the entire site!
 - Apply base consistent margin to all heading and type like in our in class tutorial: `margin: 0 0 1.5rem;`
 - You should include a base style for all `<a>`

+## Week 5 ----------------------

+Code Quality: 1/3
+Design: .5/1
+File Organization & Commits: 1/1
+Total: 2.5/5

+- You should be working in a mobile first responsive headspace.
+Start with mobile and get it perfect before the using media queries to adjust the layout for the large screen sizes.
+You layout is not responsive.
+- Use the `.container` class we created in class to help create a more consistent layout.
+You have created new containers which are inconsistent and that unnecessarily recreate the same code, which is inefficient.
+- Avoid setting fixed widths, margins, and paddings to move elements around.
+This causes your layout to be rigid and inflexible.
+Notice how some stuff is sticking off the side of the screen?
+This is the reason
+- Use `float: right;` to align things to the right instead.
+Part 2 is incomplete.